aaslun/Sightings/readme.txt

 * Initial release.
 Basic functionality.

 == Upgrade Notice ==

+= 1.3.2.1 =
+* Important bug fix for user submitted post images on sights.

 = 1.3.2 =
 Support for multiple markers on one post.
 IMPORTANT!
 You must delete all your previous sightings after upgrading to v 1.3.2.
 Multiple marker feature is not backwards compatible with sightings created before v 1.3.2.